Lawyer for Afghan girls’ robotics team tells Oklahoma woman to stop taking credit for rescue

 Reneau said she never sought the limelight.
 “I got into this whole deal to rescue people.
 That was my goal.
 I didn’t want it to turn into a media circus,” Reneau said.
 “It’s not about me being superwoman; it’s about these girls.”

 Not all of the Afghan robotics team members are out of the country.
 And in subsequent media appearances, Reneau has said she is still working to get more vulnerable women out, while also noting the work of the Qatari government and others.
-A Facebook fundraiser entitled Afghan Girls Rescue Fund has raised more than $50,000 with money going to Reneau’s existing nonprofit.
-Reneau said that all of the funds raised will go to the girls who have left the country, but isn’t sure how to get them the money yet given the dispute with their parent organization.
+A Facebook fundraiser entitled Afghan Girls Rescue Fund has raised more than $50,000 with money going to Reneau’s nonprofit organization.
+Reneau said that all of the funds raised will go to the girls who have left the country but isn’t sure how to get them the money yet, given the dispute with their parent organization.

-She said has been inundated with requests from Afghan women since her media tour, and is working with a former NASA general counsel and a Yale Law School team, and has “an extraction team on the ground” in Afghanistan.
-“I'm not going to leave one behind,” she told conservative talk-show host Glenn Beck on Tuesday.
-“The one thing I'm missing is planes.”
+She said has been inundated with requests from Afghan women since her media tour and is working with a former NASA general counsel and a Yale Law School team, and has “an extraction team on the ground” in Afghanistan.
+“I’m not going to leave one behind,” she told conservative talk-show host Glenn Beck on Tuesday.
+“The one thing I’m missing is planes.”

-Beck, who has an organization working on evacuating Christians and other religious minorities from the country, said he could provide the planes, if she gets them to the tarmac.
+Beck, who has an organization working on evacuating Christians and other religious minorities from the country, said he could provide the planes if she gets evacuees to the tarmac.

-“We're Americans, and we figure it out, don't we Glenn?”
+“We’re Americans, and we figure it out, don’t we, Glenn?”
 Reneau responded.